 Sometimes a new version of the Device driver doesn’t compatible with the hardware, thereby doesn’t perform well.
 The best thing we can do is we can Rollback Device drivers in Windows 10.
 Most users don’t update drivers manually because they don’t know what the device drivers are?
 That’s why Microsoft took the next step to make the driver update service automated.

-When you check for update, Windows 10 automatically detects the new driver and install it via Windows update service.
-You don’t need to manually download and install, simply hit the update button and Windows will do everything for you.
+When you click the “check for updates” on Windows 10, it automatically checks for the latest update, including Windows updates, security updates, and driver updates, etc. You don’t need to download and install the update manually, hit the update button, and Windows will do everything for you.

-- Now, Find the driver which you are having a problem with.
+- In the Device Manager, find the device driver you are having a problem with.

-- Once you got, Right-click the driver and then select properties.
+- Right-click the device driver, and then select properties.

-- In the properties window, Navigate the Driver tab and then select the “Rollback driver”.
+- On the properties window, navigate to the Driver tab and then select the “Rollback driver.”

 - Click the “Yes” to confirm when you get a confirmation dialog box.

 If you find that the “Roll Back Driver” button is grayed out, that means the previous version of the driver is not available on your PC or removed.

 In this situation, you can manually download and install the previous version of the driver.
 You might be worried, how to download the right driver; don’t worry, It’s quite easy.

 Related article: How to Reinstall Bluetooth Driver in Windows 10

 Uninstall new Driver and Install old

 - Open Device Manager, and find the device driver that you want to uninstall.